 Trending Resume Score Secrets That Recruiters Actually Look For

-What is a Resume Score and Why It Matters More Than Ever
+What is a Resume Score and Why It Matters More Than Ever?

 A resume score is a structured evaluation of how well your resume matches a specific job role.
 It is commonly calculated using automated systems that analyze content, relevance, formatting, and keyword alignment.